ember-learn/handbook/meeting-notes.md

 - The meeting facilitator merges those suggestions, and then takes notes.
 - If anyone needs to share a link or resource during the meeting, they can add a comment or suggestion.
 - At the end of the meeting, the facilitator commits and merges the notes themselves (optionally seeking a review first if they prefer).
 If any notes corrections/clarifications are needed, they can be done by core team or community members as additional PRs.
-- The facilitator then create next week's PR.
+- The facilitator then creates next week's PR.

 ### Q&A